thinkb4/a-walk-in-graphql/lessons/day_03/day_03.md

 ```

 On the [sample query defined here](#sample-query-with-input-object) we could pass any arbitrary value to the `kind` field (e.g `input: { kind: "whatever", homeland: "The Shire", skill: "the ringy thing" }`) without problems, the query can be performed and no errors will be thrown, probably returning no record.
-But, in the following example, we'll add an enum definition forcing the value to be one of the set (or null in this case) and thrown an error if it's not.
+But, in the following example, we'll add an enum definition forcing the value to be one of the set (or null in this case) and throw an error if it's not.

 ```graphql
 input InputUser {